South Klang Valley Expressway

-The E26 South Klang Valley Expressway, or SKVE (Malay: Lebuhraya Lembah Klang Selatan), is an expressway in the southern part of Klang Valley, Malaysia's most densely populated region.
-This 51.7 km dual-carriageway provides links to the booming towns in southern Klang Valley, including the country's administrative capital, Putrajaya.
-South Klang Valley Expressway is the fifth east–west-oriented expressway in the Klang Valley after the Federal Highway, the New Klang Valley Expressway (NKVE), the Kuala Lumpur–Kuala Selangor Expressway (LATAR) and the Shah Alam Expressway (KESAS).
+The E26 South Klang Valley Expressway, or SKVE (Lebuhraya Lembah Klang Selatan; 南巴生谷大道), is an dual-carriageway expressway in the southern part of Klang Valley, Malaysia's most densely populated region.
+Since Dec 2000, this 51.7 km expressway directly links Klang Ports in the west coast to Putrajaya, one of the federal territories of Malaysia.

+South Klang Valley Expressway is the fifth east–west-oriented expressway in the Klang Valley after the FR2 Federal Highway, the E1 New Klang Valley Expressway (NKVE), the E25 Kuala Lumpur–Kuala Selangor Expressway (LATAR) and the E5 Shah Alam Expressway (KESAS).

 Route background

-The zeroeth kilometre of the expressway is located right after the Uniten Interchange at the Kajang Dispersal Link Expressway E18.
+The zeroeth kilometre of the expressway is located right after the Uniten Interchange at the E18 Kajang Dispersal Link Expressway (SILK).